google/codeworld/web/help/GuideUnit1.md

 ### Exploring available functions

-How you can use a function in your code depends on its domain and range.
+The way you can use a function in your code depends on its domain and range.
 There's a short notation that's useful for saying what the domain and range of a function are, and it looks like this: